Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-configs/fabric-configs.md

 ### Tables

 Tables are the default materialization in dbt-fabric.
-When a model is configured as a table, dbt will create or replace the table in Fabric Data Warehouse on each run.
+When you configure a model as a table, dbt will create or replace the table in Fabric Data Warehouse on each run.

 <Tabs
 defaultValue="model"